 In this guide, we will cover the benefits of credit score improvement in mortgage process.
 Credit scores are the biggest determinant of what mortgage rates borrowers get, especially on conventional loans.
 The most important factor that determines pricing of mortgage rates on government-backed loans (FHA, VA, USDA Loans) are credit scores.
-The higher your credit scores, the lower your mortgage rate.

 On FHA, VA, and USDA loans, if credit scores are under 620, interest rates will definitely be higher.
 Lenders view borrowers with lower credit scores as higher risk borrowers.
 The higher the risk, the better the rewards.
 Therefore, lower credit score borrowers (considered higher risk) get priced with higher rates (considered higher rewards).
+In the following paragraphs, we will cover the benefits of credit score improvement in mortgage process.

 How Are Mortgage Rates On Government-Backed Loans Priced